ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 to return the number of received bytes might return a negative number meaning:
 “timed out waiting”.
 Another example would be returning the empty string when extracting a substring of negative length.
-Great software was written using this style, but is is not the proper way to deal with errors in OCaml.
+Great software was written using this style, but it is not the proper way to deal with errors in OCaml.

 OCaml has three major ways to deal with errors:
 1. Exceptions